Fall 2025 Wedding Trends: 4 Ways Modern Couples Are Designing With Purpose

 Photography @agistudio Floral @bloomberry.and.co

-Personal Touches That Actually Matter:
+Personal Touches That Mean Something

 The most moving ceremonies and receptions weave personal elements throughout.
 A grandmother’s brooch pinned to the bride’s bouquet or a family recipe on the menu are both examples of how you and your spouse can add personalized elements to your celebration.
 Favours are getting meaningful treatment too.
 Donations to causes that matter or gifts that genuinely reflect the couple’s story.